 Custodial credit risk is the risk that, in the event of a bank failure, the Authority's deposits may not be returned to it.
 The Authority does not have a deposit policy for custodial credit risk.
-At year end, the Authority had bank deposits of \$1,755,504 (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
+At year end, the Authority had bank deposits of \$1,460,127 (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
 The Authority believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
-As a result, the Authority evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.